phackt/phackt.github.io/_posts/2020-09-22-securitytube-redteam-labs-invoke-recon.markdown

 ## More to come

-To keep on talking about AD enumeration, i would like to share with you some of my **Cypher** queries i use with **BloodHound** to spot interesting stuff during an engagement.
+To keep on talking about AD enumeration, i would like to share with you some of my **Cypher** queries i use with **BloodHound** to spot some very interesting stuff during an engagement.
 I will also dive a bit more into [Invoke-Recon](https://github.com/phackt/Invoke-Recon).

-Keep in touch, and don't hesitate 1 sec if you wanna more information about this lab, if you are stuck or anything else, i'm always glad to help.
+Keep in touch, and don't hesitate if you wanna more information about this lab, if you are stuck or anything else, i'm always glad to help.
+I answer back to a lot of questions by email or twitter, some dealing with my switch from web developer to technical auditor for the french gouvernment.
+[Contact me](https://phackt.com/about/).

+*P.S: if you wanna buy me a coffee to stay awoke while i will be writing my next blogs, thank you so much.*

 Wish you a nice day, may the force be with you (i let you choose which side).